smithy-lang/smithy-rs/design/src/rfcs/rfc0022_error_context_and_compatibility.md

 However, there are also a number of things that could be improved:
 1. All tuple/struct enum members are public, and `InvalidUri` is an error from the `http` crate.
    Exposing a type from another crate can potentially lock the GA SDK into a specific crate version if breaking changes are ever made to the exposed types.
+In this specific case, it prevents using alternate HTTP implementations that don't use the `http` crate.
 2. `DnsLookupFailed` is missing `#[non_exhaustive]`, so new members can never be added to it.
 3. Use of enum tuples, even with `#[non_exhaustive]`, adds friction to evolving the API since the tuple members cannot be named.
 4. Printing the source error in the `Display` impl leads to error repetition by reporters that examine the full source chain.
-5. The `source()` impl has a `_` matcher, which means implementers may forget to propagate a source when adding a new variant.
+5. The `source()` impl has a `_` match arm, which means future implementers could forget to propagate a source when adding new error variants.
 6. The error source can be downcasted to `InvalidUri` type from `http` in customer code.
-This is a leaky abstraction where customers can start to rely on the underlying library the SDK uses in its implementation, and if that library is replaced/changed, it can silently break the customer's application. _Note:_ later in the RFC, we'll see that fixing this issue is not practical.
+This is a leaky abstraction where customers can start to rely on the underlying library the SDK uses in its implementation, and if that library is replaced/changed, it can silently break the customer's application. _Note:_ later in the RFC, I'll demonstrate why fixing this issue is not practical.

 ### Case study: `ProfileParseError`